 Popular Online Banking Scams

 We have seen an increase in fraudulent activity this year.
-The emails, text messages and phone calls appear to be coming from popular online shopping sites, including Amazon, Wayfair and Victoria's Secret.
+The emails, text messages, and phone calls appear to be coming from popular online shopping sites, including Amazon, Wayfair, and Victoria's Secret.
 We have also seen an increase in gift card scams as of late.
-Do not engage with these phone calls, emails or text messages.
-Never give out your home banking login, social security number, account number, debit or credit card information, in these situations.
-Contact the merchant directly using the information you have on file, not the information provided in the email, text or phone call.
+Do not engage with these phone calls, emails, or text messages.
+Never give out your home banking login, social security number, account number, or debit or credit card information, in these situations.
+Contact the merchant directly using the information you have on file, not the information provided in the email, text, or phone call.

 The scammer will request access to your online banking account to deposit money.
 However, once you have granted the scammer access, they transfer money from another one of your accounts instead of depositing funds.
 The scammer will then claim they "deposited" too much money in your account and you need to send the money back.

 The scammer will contact you claiming your computer has a virus affecting your online banking account.
 In order to fix it, they need to gain remote access to your computer.
 However, once you grant the scammer remote access to your computer and online banking account, they are able to steal your personal information and funds.
 Scams like this often pose as well-known companies such as Microsoft.
 Another popular scam is someone posing as Amazon telling you that your account is locked out or has been hacked and you must take action.

 Protect yourself from these online banking scams trying to access your account with these tips: